AnthonyNeace/awcoordinates/README.md

 Valid syntax breakdown:

 * Worldname: At least two non-whitespace characters.
-* North/South Position: Integer or decimal ending in N/n or S/s.
+* North/South Position: Non-negative integer or decimal ending in N/n or S/s.
-* East/West Position: Integer or decimal ending in E/e or W/w.
+* East/West Position: Non-negative integer or decimal ending in E/e or W/w.
-* Altitude: Integer or decimal ending in A/a.
-Supports negative values.
+* Altitude: Positive or negative integer or decimal ending in A/a.
 * Direction: Non-negative integers from 0 to 360.

 ### Find